Anne Bancroft: 1963–1985: Success, decline and comeback

 Bancroft received a second nomination for the Academy Award for Best Actress for her performance in The Pumpkin Eater (1964).
 Bancroft achieved stardom when she played the starring role as Mrs. Robinson in the romantic comedy-drama The Graduate (1967).
-In the film, she played an unhappily married woman who seduces the son of her husband's business partner, the much younger recent college graduate played by Dustin Hoffman.
+In the film, she played an unhappily married woman who seduces the son of her husband's law firm partner, the much younger recent college graduate played by Dustin Hoffman.
 In the film, Hoffman's character later dates and falls in love with her daughter.
 Bancroft was ambivalent about her appearance in The Graduate; she said in several interviews that the role overshadowed her other work.
 Despite her character becoming an archetype of the "older woman" role, Bancroft was only 36 years old at the time—just eight years older than her onscreen daughter Katharine Ross and six years older than Hoffman.
 The film, and her performance, received widespread critical acclaim, earning her a third nomination for the Academy Award for Best Actress.
 A CBS television special, Annie: The Women in the Life of a Man (1970), won Bancroft an Emmy Award for her singing and acting.